OCR-D/ocrd-website/site/en/spec/glossary.md

 ### (OCR-D) Server

-Concrete implementation of a subset of OCR-D services.
+Concrete implementation of a subset of OCR-D services, or the network host providing it.

 ### (OCR-D-)Controller